osm1n/100-days-of-JS/JS1/log.md

 Thoughts: Default parameters is a familiar topic to me, so that was a breeze.
 Recursion is also straightforward but need a little more practice.
 So far so good.
 A few challenges and topics that needs revisiting.

+## Day 6 - 23rd June 2020
+Daddy's day out with the baby.

+## Day 7 - 24th une 2020
+Todays Progress: More on recursion - Steps to writing a recursive function  - 1.
+Figure out the variables needed, add them to the function as parameters with default values if needed.
+2. A condition (base) to stop and exit the function.
+3 - Recursive case - write the logic for the iteration

+Thoughts: Default parameters is a familiar topic to me, so that was a breeze.
+Recursion is also straightforward but need a little more practice.
+So far so good.
+A few challenges and topics that needs revisiting.

 Tweet: [Here](https://twitter.com/intent/tweet?text=I%27m%20publicly%20committing%20to%20the%20100DaysOfCode%20Challenge%20starting%20today!%20Learn%20More%20and%20Join%20me!&url=https://100DaysOfCode.com&hashtags=100DaysOfCode)